agustingonzalez28/2231LSemesterProject/Readme.md

 ## Introduction

 This project is program for analyzing articles stored in text files.
 It includes all the files that are necessary to make the java project work in analyzing the articles stored in .txt files.
-This program takes the articles, removes the stop words, counts the remaining word count, identifies how many unique words appear in the articles and ranks them based on frequency.<br><br>It has two folders, DataSets and textReader, and all the files in those folders can be accesed from within the code.
+This program takes the articles, removes the stop words, counts the remaining word count, identifies how many unique words appear in the articles and ranks them based on frequency.<br><br>It has two folders, DataSets and textReader, and all the files in those folders can be accessed from within the code.\
 Below is descriptions of all the files in our project.

 ## Data Set Information

 This program would work with any articles that are stored in text files.
 The program pulls directly from a specific file path input when creating `ReadTxtFile(String name)` objects.
 The "DataSets" folder in the program is preloaded with 10 articles related to each of the 3 following topics:

 - Steroids in Baseball (3 articles)
 - History of Hip-Hop (3 articles)
 - Achilles Tears in Basketball (4 articles)

 In addition, there is also a text file with all the stop words that need to be removed from the articles.
 This file is accessed through the use of a Scanner in the StopWordRemover Class.
 There are also 3 files, lexicon_scores.txt, negative-words.txt, and positive-words.txt, information used to validate the attitude of the articles.In this folder you can also find an empty folder called NewArticles where articles added by the user will be stored.

 ## textReader Package Information

 This is the main package for this program, in its current state.
 It includes 11 .java files storing java classes.
 These classes are needed to process the text files, collecting the words and analyzing them.
 The 11 classes are:

 - ReadTxtFile Class
 - FileStats Class